Women in Computer Science

 You can see details of previous events including lists of prizewinners here: Previous Conferences

-Each year we invite our students to represent us at the event and we're delighted to announce that we'll be hosting the 2023 conference at the University of Sheffield.
-You can find all the details below:
+Each year we invite our students to represent us at the event and we were delighted to host the 2023 conference at the University of Sheffield.
+The event was a fantastic success - read more:

 You can also find out more about the event and register for updates on their website.